dtedt/dtedt.github.io/codex/Endings.md

 | Freebird | Long Dark Blues |
 | Powerful Love | A Better Tomorrow |

+## Main Endings
-Freebird
+### Freebird

-Marina leaves Mars with Gene and lives out her life freely on Earth, having learned much about herself

----
+Marina leaves Mars with Gene and lives out her life freely on Earth, having learned much about herself.
+She is no longer fear-haunted or lead by guilt.
+It is implied that Marina and Gene are briefly in a romantic relationship, but it doesn't last.
+Marina's Spacefaring license is revoked and she has a new career as a Yoga instructor.
+Marina muses on all this in a letter to her dead sister, emphasizing that she has no regrets, and that she has learned to take life as it comes.
+She leaves the letter on her sister's grave.
+_Requirements: Meet Gene at Outpost4.
+Enter his makeshift rocket instead of going back to Ares-622.
+Do not engage with Rhea's sidequest._

-Powerful Love
+### Powerful Love

-Marina leaves Mars with Gene and reunites with Rhea on Earth, happily ever after.
+Marina leaves Mars with Gene in order to reunite with Rhea on Earth, happily ever after.

----
+_Requirements: Complete Rhea's sidequest, promising that you will return to her on Earth.
+Meet Gene at Outpost4 and enter his makeshift rocket rather than return to Ares-622.
+Optionally, tell him you're gay when he hits on you._

-# Long Dark Blues
+### Long Dark Blues

-Marina elects to stay on Mars and decides that her fate is to become one of the Others, to delve into the abyss and finally find inner peace.
+Marina elects to stay on Mars and decides that her fate is to become one of "[the Others](LogosPathogenesis.md)", to delve into the abyss and finally find inner peace.
+Looking into the mirror, she dons the Domino mask and loses herself forever.\
+_Requirements: Complete less than two sidequests and decline Dr. Su's therapy sessions.
+Alternatively, complete the [Other Place](OtherPlace.md) sidequest by asserting your intention to join "the Others".
+Gaze into the mirror in the restroom at Outpost4._

-- ## A Better Tomorrow
+### A Better Tomorrow

-Marina elects to stay on Mars after being persuaded by several colonists on the launchpad.
+Marina elects to stay on Mars after being persuaded by several colonists who express appreciation towards her.
 Marina has become a beloved member of the community and finds meaning in building a better world with her compatriots.

 ### Secret Endings
 These are some cheeky endings that can only be unlocked by completing amazing feats.
 Only the real Marina fans are likely to discover these.